-The page for TTGL says this grows on trees in that world.
-Not Quite… It grows in everything with DNA.
+The page for TTGL says this grows on trees in that world which is not true.
+It grows in everything with DNA.
 Though they call it Fighting Spirit/Spiral Power, and everything with a spiral to it has it or can be used to generate it.
 Yes, everything.
 Even That.

-Subverted in Dragon Ball Z by the reformed Vegeta, who gets possessed by an evil wizard, then though sheer willpower refuses to obey the wizard's commands to kill a god... and then attacks Goku anyway, revealing he chose to be possessed in order to get the power needed to crush his old rival.
+In Dragon Ball Z the reformed Vegeta is possessed by an evil wizard, then though sheer willpower refuses to obey the wizard's commands to kill a god... and then attacks Goku anyway, revealing he chose to be possessed in order to get the power needed to crush his old rival.